ChristopherMayes/openPMD-standard/EXT_BeamPhysics.md

-Accelerator Lattice Extension for the openPMD Standard
+Extension to the openPMD Standard for Describing Particle Beams and X-rays
 ==========================================

 - This extension to the openPMD standard is indicated using:
-  - `openPMDextension = AcceleratorAndXray`
+  - `openPMDextension = BeamPhysics`

 Definitions